 electrical patterns.
 This makes an EEG useful when a doctor thinks that a

-person is having psychogenic seizures (pseudoseizures), which have no physical
+person is having psychogenic nonepileptic seizures (also called pseudoseizures), which have no physical

 cause but can be caused by stress, emotional trauma, or mental illness.